eepyamre/drawamare/overview.md

 1. **User Layers**:

-   - **Partially Implemented**: Each user can now technically have **multiple drawing layers** through the refactored data structure.
-The frontend code now has a structure to manage multiple layers per user, but **layer management UI and full functionality are still pending.**
+   - Partially Implemented: Each user can now technically have multiple drawing layers through the refactored data structure.
+The frontend code now has a structure to manage multiple layers per user, but layer management UI and full functionality are still pending.
    - Layers are differentiated and organized per user, allowing for individual drawing spaces within the shared canvas, with the groundwork laid for multi-layer flexibility.
-   - Users are assigned an initial layer upon connection. **Functionality to create additional layers and select active layers is not yet implemented in the UI.**
+   - Users are assigned an initial layer upon connection.
+Functionality to create additional layers and select active layers is not yet implemented in the UI.
-   - **Layer Ordering and Selection**: **UI and logic for layer reordering and selection are still TODO.**
+   - Layer Ordering and Selection: UI and logic for layer reordering and selection are still TODO.

 2. **Undo/Redo**:

-   - **Partially Implemented**: **Undo and Redo are being transitioned to a per-layer basis**.
-The `Layer` type now includes `historyStack` and `redoStack`. **However, the undo/redo logic is still using a global `historyStack` and `redoStack` and needs to be refactored to use the per-layer stacks.**
+   - Partially Implemented: Undo and Redo are being transitioned to a per-layer basis.
+The `Layer` type now includes `historyStack` and `redoStack`.
+However, the undo/redo logic is still using a global `historyStack` and `redoStack` and needs to be refactored to use the per-layer stacks.
-   - **Undo**: Client-side implementation in `src/main.ts` is **partially adapted**.
+   - Undo: Client-side implementation in `src/main.ts` is partially adapted.
 The structure is prepared for per-layer history, but the actual logic needs to be updated to utilize the `layer.historyStack`.
 Broadcasting of updated canvas state to other clients will need to be layer-specific.
-   - **Redo**: Client-side implementation in `src/main.ts` is **partially adapted**.
+   - Redo: Client-side implementation in `src/main.ts` is partially adapted.
 Similar to undo, the structure is prepared, but logic needs to be refactored for per-layer `redoStack`.
 Broadcasting needs to be layer-specific.
-   - Undo and redo actions are **intended to be layer-specific and synchronized**, but **the implementation is not yet complete**.
+   - Undo and redo actions are intended to be layer-specific and synchronized, but the implementation is not yet complete.
 Synchronization mechanism needs to be updated to handle layer-specific redraws once per-layer history is fully implemented.

 3. **Real-Time Sync**:

    - Real-time drawing updates are implemented.
-   - When a user draws, their strokes are immediately visible to all other connected users in near real-time. **Layer identification in drawing commands is not yet implemented in the payload.**
+   - When a user draws, their strokes are immediately visible to all other connected users in near real-time.
+Layer identification is now included in the `drawCommand` payload.
-   - Uses Socket.IO for broadcasting drawing commands and canvas redraws. **Needs to be adapted to include layer IDs in payloads.**
+   - Uses Socket.IO for broadcasting drawing commands and canvas redraws.

 4. **Initial Canvas State for New Users**:
-   - **Needs Adaptation**: When a new user connects, they currently receive the initial state based on the old single-layer system. **The `userLayers` event and handling need to be completely reworked to accommodate the multi-layer structure and send initial state for all layers.**
+   - When a new user connects, they receive the initial state of the board.
+This ensures that all users start with the same board configuration.

 ---